Royal New Zealand Army Ordnance Corps

-The Royal New Zealand Army Ordnance Corps (RNZAOC) concerned itself with the provisioning of troops with the means to fight; specifically uniforms, weapons and equipment.
+The Royal New Zealand Army Ordnance Corps (RNZAOC) was a Corps in New Zealand until 1996.
+It concerned itself with the provisioning of troops with the means to fight; specifically uniforms, weapons and equipment.
 Ordnance functions go back hundreds of years; the first Ordnance Officer in the British military appeared in the year 1299.
 Designated "Keeper of the King's Wardrobe", his duties included the care and accounting of heavy equipment such as battering rams and catapults.

 The title of "Master of Ordnance" can be traced to 1414; this individual cared for the king's military stores, particularly his artillery pieces.
 He retained control over engineer and artillery personnel until 1716.